 Annica Kronsell has conducted empirical research on climate, environmental and sustainability governance in the Scandinavian and European context and published several books and articles in this field.
 She is involved as research leader in interdisciplinary research consortia at Lund university and with other universities.
 Kronsell has a theoretical interest in governance related to sustainability transitions, and in feminist institutional theory which she has also applied in research about gender in security and defense institutions published in several articles and books.

 Kronsell's research engagements extend also internationally, she has been invited as guest professor, in recent years in Australia, at Monash university, Melbourne University and University of Queensland, Brisbane and previously, at the University of Washington, Seattle, the Institute for Advanced Studies in Freiburg, Germany, at Sciences Po’ in Lyon, France.
 Her networks include the International Studies Association, ECPRs Green politics and Gender and Politics sections, Earth System Governance, the feminist EU and feminist institutional networks.
 She has served as a panel member, in the Finnish, Norwegian and Swedish Research Council and as board member at the Defense university, the Swedish political science association, Lund University Sustainability forum, the Swedish Arts Council.

-Bulkeley, Harriet et al 'Urban Living Labs: Governing Urban Sustainability Transitions', Current Opinion in Environmental Sustainability, In Press.
+Bulkeley, Harriet et al (2016) 'Urban Living Labs: Governing Urban Sustainability Transitions', Current Opinion in Environmental Sustainability, 22: 13-17.

 Anna Kaijser and Annica Kronsell (2016) 'Who gets to know about nature?
 Biodiversity and ecosystem services through an intersectional lens,' Freiburger Zeitschrift für GeschlechterStudien (fzg), 22(2): 41-67.